Configure Trusted Clusters | Teleport

 env: "{{external.env_from_okta}}"

-For full details on how variable expansion works in Teleport roles, see the Teleport Access Controls Reference.
+For full details on how variable expansion works in Teleport roles, see the Access Controls Reference.

 Update role mappings